Ed Danvers

 Ed Danvers is a fictional character played by Željko Ivanek in the television series Homicide: Life on the Street.
+For the TV finale movie, Ivanek was promoted to the main cast.

 Character profile

 A recurring character, Danvers is usually shown only in his professional capacity as an Assistant State's Attorney (criminal prosecutor), although the series did delve into his personal life somewhat when he engaged in a brief romance with Kay Howard.
 This relationship eventually ended amicably and Danvers later became engaged to an attorney for the public defender's office.
-A few days before the scheduled wedding, Danvers's fiancée is murdered during a botched robbery at the wedding dress shop.
-Significantly, the Homicide unit makes the case personal, illustrating how the entire unit, and Al Giardello (Yaphet Kotto) in particular, has come to think of Danvers as a member of the Homicide "family."
-For the TV finale movie, Ivanek was promoted to the main cast.
+A few days before the scheduled wedding, Danvers's fiancée is murdered during a botched robbery at a wedding dress shop.
+The homicide unit makes the case personal, illustrating how the entire unit, and Al Giardello (Yaphet Kotto) in particular, has come to think of Danvers as a member of the Homicide "family."

 Danvers is usually depicted as highly dedicated and skilled, with a nearly encyclopedic knowledge of practical trial law.
 He is also flexible, as evidenced in the show's crossovers with Law & Order, in which his relationship with New York A.D.A.
 Jack McCoy (Sam Waterston) is depicted as alternately adversarial and cooperative, depending on the demands of the job.

 It is revealed in "Sideshow", a Season 7 crossover with Law & Order, that, as a teenager, Danvers was a member of an all-white street gang.
-In 1972 Danvers participated in the racially motivated beating of an innocent African American man, but was the only one of the six gang members to show real remorse for the crime.
-This is brought up by an Independent Counsel looking to blackmail Danvers and threaten his nomination for becoming a judge.
+In 1972 Danvers participated in the racially motivated beating of an innocent African American man, but was the only one of the six gang members to show remorse for the crime.
+This is brought up by an Independent Counsel looking to blackmail Danvers and threaten his nomination for a judgeship.
 Even though Giardello and the other black officers in the Criminal Investigation Division publicly back Danvers, he loses his nomination as a result of the publicity.